hemant3434/PlanitTripAdvisory/doc/sprint3/sprint3.md

 **Gnanaswarup Srinivasan**:
 - `story 7` The map displayed supports zooming in/out
 - `story 7` The map displayed shows the user's current location

-**Unassigned**
-- `story 8` Time estimates are retrieved from the backend
+- `story 6` The login/register screen sends/receives data from the backend for validation
-- `story 8` Beside each segment of the route on the map is a time estimate of how long it will take to travel between events
-- `story 10` Each event displays cost per person
-- `story 10` Each travel step displays cost per person
-- `story 10` Total cost per person shown at the bottom of the itinerary
-- `story 11` Each travel step displays estimated travel time
-- `story 12` Each event displays typical amount of time spent at the event

 ## Backend Tasks: ##

 **Jason Hu**:
+- `story 10` Total cost per person is calculated
+- `story 13` Add an event to the itinerary

 **Hemant Bhanot**:
 - `Story 15` Apply user event filters to fetched data
 - `story 10` Cost per person per each event is calculated
 - `story 10` Cost per person per each travel segment is calculated
-- `story 10` Total cost per person is calculated
+- `story 8` Time estimates are calculated and available to be retrieved

 **Jason Conte**:
+- `story 17` Events of the same type as events rated poorly by the user are rarely included
+- `story 17` When itinerary is being created, events of the same type as events rated highly by the user are given preference

 **Jackie Tran**:
+- `story 13` 10 Events provided and sent for explore page
+- `story 13` View explore events

 **Unassigned**
 - `story 6` The activities that the user selects are stored
-- `story 8` Time estimates are calculated and available to be retrieved
-- `story 17` Events of the same type as events rated poorly by the user are rarely included
-- `story 17` When itinerary is being created, events of the same type as events rated highly by the user are given preference